Cillian-Collins/blog/_posts/2020-5-12-Open-Redirect-Filters.md

 title: Open Redirect Filters
 ---

 Initial apologies for the lack of blog posts here.
-I'm currently in school and hence there exists a lack of opportunity for me to write these posts.
+I'm currently in school and finding it hard to allocate sufficient time to write these posts.
 Today I'm writing about Open Redirect bypasses since it was my first bug I have found since returning.
 One I normally don't bother reporting as it's not usually very high paying and damages impacts ratings on H1.
 Nonetheless, Open Redirects are a nice starting point for any security researcher and it seems almost all of them require a filter bypass.

 ## Locating Endpoints